• Skip to main content

 I can't take credit for this sorbet recipe, or the fun technique used for achieving the perfect sorbet texture.
 I found this recipe on The Kitchn when I Googled "sorbet recipes," and after looking at several, settled on this one to try.

-Mixed Berry Sorbet Recipe
+Mixed Berry Sorbet in a pretty pink bowl.

 What is simple syrup?

-• Simple syrup is simply an equal-part mixture of water and a sweetening agent (in this case, granulated sugar) which has been heated together to form a syrup.
+Simple syrup is simply an equal-part mixture of water and a sweetening agent (in this case, granulated sugar) which has been heated together to form a syrup.

-Other ingredient variations for making simple syrup;
+Other ingredient variations for making simple syrup:

 • Equal parts water and maple syrup